emtst/zooid-cmpst/README.md

 COQC theories/WellFormed.v
 COQC theories/QProjection.v
 COQC theories/TraceEquiv.v
+Closed under the global context
 COQC theories/Proc.v
 Closed under the global context
-Closed under the global context
 COQC theories/Zooid.v
 ```

+The two instances of `Closed under the global context` denote that the
-The last three lines confirm that the main theorems do not depend on
+trace equivalence theorem and the process correctness theorems do not
-axioms or admitted lemmas, and Zooid contains all the definition of
+depend on axioms or admitted lemmas.
-the proof language and its examples.